RGB-WG/rgb-sdk/bindings/npm/README.md

 In order to build Node.js bindings, from the project root follow the [Local](#local) or [In docker](#in-docker) instructions.

-Both instructions will generate the files `librgb.so` in `rust-lib/target/release/` and `rgb.node` in `bindings/nodejs/build/Release/`.
+Both instructions will generate the files `librgb_node.so` in `rust-lib/target/release/` and `rgb.node` in `bindings/nodejs/build/Release/`.

 ### Local